-Brexit rebels make proposals on Irish border issue
+Brexit rebels propose solution on Irish border issue

-LONDON (Reuters) - Brexit supporting rebels in Prime Minister Theresa May’s party made proposals on Wednesday which they said would allow trade to flow over the Irish border while safeguarding the integrity of the European Union’s Single Market.
+LONDON (Reuters) - Brexit supporting rebels in Prime Minister Theresa May’s party set out proposals on Wednesday which they said would allow trade to flow over the Irish border while safeguarding the integrity of the European Union’s Single Market.

 The issue of preventing a hard border between the UK’s Northern Ireland and the EU’s Irish Republic is one of the main outstanding sticking points in negotiations between London and Brussels ahead of the United Kingdom’s March 29 exit.